Continuing resolution: United States budget and spending process

-The United States government operates on a budget calendar that runs from October 1 through September 30.
+The United States government operates on a budget calendar that runs from October 1 to September 30.
 Each year, Congress must appropriate a specific amount of money to each department, agency, and program to provide funding for operations, personnel, equipment, and activities.
-Traditionally, the United States House of Representatives and the United States Senate agree together on a budget resolution in the spring that is then used to determine spending limits for twelve regular appropriations bills.
+Traditionally, the United States House of Representatives and the United States Senate agree together on a budget resolution in the spring, that is then used to determine spending limits for twelve regular appropriations bills.
 The twelve appropriations bills then appropriate the funding for the federal government to use for the next budgetary year.
 The appropriations bills must be signed into the law by the President, although the budget resolution itself is not subject to his or her approval.

 If Congress fails to appropriate the necessary funds for the federal government, the government shuts down as a result of the Antideficiency Act.
 The law "forbids federal officials from entering into financial obligations for which they do not have funding," such as buying ink, paying for electricity, or paying employees.

 Congress can avoid a government shutdown by passing a continuing resolution instead.